AztecProtocol/aztec-packages/yellow-paper/docs/contracts/main.md

 When deploying a contract on L2, it is possible to specify its "portal" address.
 This is an immutable variable, that can be used to constrain who the L2 contract expect messages from, and who it sends to.

 In the current implementation, any messages that are sent from the L2 contract to L1 MUST be sent to the portal address.
 This was to get around the access control issue of private execution.
 This is enforced in the kernel.

+It practically gives us a 1:M relationship between L1 and L2, where one L1 contract can be specified as the portal for many L2, and communicate with all of them, but each L2 can only communicate with a single L1 contract.

 :::warning Comment for discussion
 Plainly speaking, we don't need to restrict the recipient of the message to a single address.
 We could let the contract itself figure it out.
 We restricted it for reasons above, but we could lift this requirement.
 As long as the portal address exists, it CAN be used to constrain it like this.